Carlotta MOLFESE

 Website: https://www.unive.it/dep.economics

-After receiving an undergraduate degree (BSc) in Marine Biology and Oceanography, and a Master degree (MSc) in Sustainable Environmental Management at the University of Plymouth (UK), Carlotta received a 1 + 3 years studentship from the UK Economic and Social Research Council (ESRC) to pursue a master degree and a PhD in Human Geography at the same university.
+Carlotta is a human geographer with a multidisciplinary background in biology and environmental social science.
+After completing an undergraduate degree in Marine Biology and Oceanography and a postgraduate degree in Sustainable Environmental Management at the University of Plymouth (UK), Carlotta obtained a 1 + 3 studentship from the Economic and Social Research Council (ESRC) of the UK for a master degree and a PhD in Human Geography at the same university.

-Carlotta has presented her research at a number of prestigious international conferences, including the Annual Conferences of the Royal Geographical Society (RGS-IBG) and the American Association of Geographers; and she has published a chapter from her thesis in the volume "Critical Geographies of Resistance" edited by Sarah M. Hughes.
+She has presented her research at several prestigious international conferences, including the Annual Conference of the Royal Geographical Society with the Institute of British Geographers (RGS-IGB) and the American Association of Geographers (AAG).
+She has published a chapter in the volume “Critical Geographies of Resistance” edited by Sarah M. Hughes (2023) and she acts as a reviewer for several international journals.

-More recently, she has worked for the South West Doctoral Training Partnership (SWDTP) to develop, organise and chair a webinar series on the intersections between academic research and activism; and she is currently working on a two-year long, PRIN-funded research project at the University of Venice entitled "Farms on the move.
-Rethinking the geographies of transhumance's community-based economies: a more-than-human approach".
+She has worked for the Southwest Doctoral Training Partnership (SWDTP) organising a webinar series on the intersections between research and activism; and she is currently working as a postdoc on a research project financed by the Italian Ministry of University and Research and led by Prof. Annalisa Colombino entitled “Farms on the move.
+Rethinking the geographies of transhumance’s community-based economies: a more-than-human approach”.